 As you may have gathered by now, Banda Neira is the kingdom of the nutmeg.
 It’s a spice with a rich aroma and bittersweet yet woody flavor.
 In addition to its heavenly taste, nutmeg may improve your mood and health.

 Many tourists enjoy the Nutmeg Cafe, the Spice Island Cafe, and Belgica Cafe.
-They are located near Fort Belgica and convenient for enjoying a delicious meal after sight-seeing.
-You’ll notice your food spiced with nutmeg — or quite a bit of nutmeg, actually!
+They are located near Fort Belgica and convenient for enjoying a delicious meal after sightseeing.
+You’ll notice your food spiced with a bit of nutmeg — or quite a bit of nutmeg!

-You should also try the traditional Soto Ayam dish.
+You should also try the traditional soto ayam dish.
 Though this dish is commonly found in most Asian countries, it differs from place to place.
-Soto Ayam is a spicy chicken soup with rice or noodles and usually spiced with turmeric, making it appear yellow.
+Soto ayam is a spicy chicken soup with rice or noodles and is usually spiced with turmeric, making it appear yellow.
 However, in Banda Neira, you will enjoy a mix of spices that make it even more delicious.

 All in all, when you are staying in Banda Neira, you will get the chance to enjoy a lot of healthy food.
 Cafeterias and restaurants usually offer smoothies and fresh juices made from fresh local fruits and vegetables and spiced with nutmeg per preference.